LinkedInLearning/continuous-integration-tools-4490242/ch1_self_hosted/01_02_bamboo/README.md

 3. On the bottom of the "Security and permission" page, select **Edit**.
 4. Under "Change global security and permission properties", remove the selection next to "Enable signup?".
 5. At the bottom of the page, Select **Save**.

+This step prevents anonymous users (anyone who is not logged in) from viewing content on your Bamboo server.

+1. Once the installation is complete, select the cog on the top, far right of the page.
+Select **Overview**.
+2. From the menu on the left, select **Global Permissions**.
+3. Under "Other", remove the selection next to "Anonymous users" under "Access".

 #### 2.4 Add a local agent
 1. Select the cog on the top, far right of the page.
 Select **Agents**.